knassen/personal-tech/README.md

 # personal-tech
-This is my university personal web site which got deleted in 2024.
+This is my university personal website, which was deleted in 2024.

-I've made an attempt at recreating it.
-I found most of the html files on my local hard drive.
-I did some lookups on the Wayback Machine to fill in for additions that were made directly on the web site rather than in my local files.
-So, I'm reasonably confident it is all back.
+I've tried recreating it.
+I found most of the HTML files on my local hard drive (though they were not always the most recent).
+I did some lookups on the Wayback Machine to fill in for additions and changes that were made directly on the server rather than in my local files.
+I'm reasonably confident it is mostly all back.

 I've still got plenty to do.

-  - A lot of the links are bad and need to fixed or replaced.
+  - A lot of the links are bad and need to be fixed or replaced.
 I've been marking bad links and replacing ones I can find in other sites.
 Thankfully, some of the old sites still exist.

   - Some of the information needs to be updated and brought up to date.
     Some information is surprisingly still relevant after 25 years.

   - I may add some additional Perl programs of general interest.
+For example,
+  - I recently added the cklg SAS log checking program to the Perl page.

-  - I've mostly converted the site to HTML5 standards.
-This may lead to some odd formatting yet to be fixed.
+  - I'm done converting the site to HTML5 standards.
+This may lead to odd
+  - page formatting yet to be fixed.

+    I'm still comparing to the Internet Archive for things I may have missed.
+The Vim functions for SAS programming were one such retrieval that wasn't in my local files.

-There are still some good items here, even if they are ancient in computer terms.
+There are still some good and interesting items here, even if they are ancient in computer terms.
 Just remember: no AIs were around to help when this site was set up originally.
+At least, you can see how things used to be done.

 I hope you will find a few things here that are worthwhile.
+I still use some of these programs.